 Simplicity: Joining a firm allows you to focus on your clients rather than day-to-day business operations.

 Affordability: When you’re part of a larger team, you’ll avoid the time and costs associated with running your own business.

 - 1. InvestmentNews, “The Truth about Transition: The Grass Often Is Greener.”
 October 14, 2016.

 - 2. TD Ameritrade Institutional internal analysis, September 2014.

 If you’ve decided to join a firm but aren’t sure where to begin, use this checklist to help you find the right kind of RIA firm for you.

 Want a quick look at the steps you'll need to take to transition to an RIA firm?
 Use this infographic to get a glimpse at your journey and find out what you can expect along the way.

 If you want to become an RIA but aren’t ready to forego your commission-based business, the hybrid model may be more suitable for you.
 In this perspective piece, we’ll discuss this option and what to look for in a broker-dealer.

-Have you been envisioning what your future business might look like?
-Use our quick and informative tool for a better understanding of how you can make the most out of your journey toward becoming an RIA.
+Have you been thinking about what your future business might be like?
+Use our quick tool to get a better understanding of how to make the most of your journey toward becoming an RIA.